 On the other hand, if you can spend at least some money on accommodation, we recommend you do so.
 Getting a good sleep on your tour may be key for the quality of your performances and valuable for your health, as well.

 Generally speaking, touring may be physically challenging for your body, not only in terms of performing but also traveling, rehearsing, moving your equipment, etc. It’s therefore important to give your body the rest it needs and deserves.
 As we already mentioned, you definitely have to include some days off in-between your shows in your timeline.
 You need some place other than your van where you can stay on such days.

 Luckily, you can come across some pretty low-budget accommodation available wherever you’re going for a tour.
 Motels and hostels will likely present the most affordable options.
 You can also rent an airbnb apartment that you’ll share with your tour crew or bandmates.
 This option, however, may be a bit more expensive.

 7. Start promoting your tour

-Having said that, make sure that the overall content you create around your tour is aligned with your artist brand.
-Additionally, strive to target your posts (and social ads if you’re using them) towards the region where you’re performing.
-Furthermore, add your tour dates in SongKick, Bandcamp, and other download and streaming platforms, such as Spotify.
+Make sure that the overall content you create around your tour is aligned with your artist brand.
+Additionally, strive to target your posts (and social ads if you’re using them) toward the region where you’re performing.
+Furthermore, add your tour dates to SongKick, Bandcamp, and other download and streaming platforms, such as Spotify.
 This way, your fans will be aware of your tour, every time they get to stream and listen to your music.